The Ginsburg Tapes

 For all six cases, Lauren breaks down the real recordings of the oral arguments.
 The tapes allow listeners to be a fly on the wall, to teleport to that moment in history.
 Listeners can hear Ginsburg make her case, and listen to reactions from the all-male Supreme Court.
 You’ll hear from liberal icons like Justice Thurgood Marshall and Justice William Brennan, and conservative icons like Chief Justice Warren Burger and then-Justice William Rehnquist, as they grapple out loud with what the Constitution means.
 In each episode, Lauren talks about history, effective advocacy, constitutional change, the power of the Supreme Court, and gender equality.

-Lauren Moxley is a lawyer in Washington D.C., where she practices appellate litigation and privacy law—and is a runner, amateur boxer, lover of narrative history, and listener of (too many) podcasts.
+When Lauren Moxley made this podcast, she was practicing appellate litigation and privacy law at a law firm in Washington D.C.
+Since completing the podcast, she has changed her name to Lauren Moxley Beatty and taken a job as a Senate staffer.
 She graduated from Harvard Law School in 2015, and Duke University in 2012.
 You can follow her on Twitter @laurenmoxley.